How to Write an Effective Job Posting that Attracts IT Professionals

 6. The Ideal Candidate

 What does your ideal candidate look like?
 What hard and soft skills should the ideal candidate possess?
 Help your potential job applicants visualise this by providing a description of your ideal candidate profile.
 This would give them a clearer idea of the candidate you’re looking for.

 Whether it’s to send their resume to a specified e-mail or give your HR managers a call, interested jobseekers should know what to do after reading your job postings.
 So, make sure to include a CTA at the end of your job posting.

 We can’t stress enough how important it is to be clear with your job postings.
-A clear presentation of the job requirements, salary, and benefits will help candidates easily determine whether they’re a qualified candidate.
-It also provides candidates with a better impression of your company, and a good impression is crucial in persuading them to send in their resumes.
+A clear presentation of the job requirements, salary and benefits will go a long way in helping candidates easily determine whether they’re a qualified candidate.
+It also provides candidates with a better impression of your company, and a good impression is crucial in convincing them to send in their resumes.